 In Experiment 2, Low-Cu mixtures had higher LL and PL compared to high-Cu mixtures with equivalent sand content.
 These results may be due to more inter-packing of sand particles within the high-Cu mixtures, which would require more water to separate the sand particles and permit sliding or slumping Alternatively, the higher LL and PL could be due to the higher specific surface area of the high-Cu sand.

-Mixtures produced with the low-Cu sand became nonplastic at relatively lower sand content.
+Mixtures produced with the low-Cu sand became nonplastic at relatively? lower sand content.
 Less-uniform sands have fewer voids because smaller sand grains can fill the interstices between larger grains.
 This reduces the void volume available for the fines, which allow the granular particles to slide past one another and permit the soil to exhibit plasticity.
 Calculations for the threshold fines content and intergranular porosity agreed closely with observed LL and PL values.
-This suggests the physical properties of the sand may be used to accurately accurately calculate the fines content marking a transition between plastic and nonplastic behavior.
+These results suggests the physical properties of the sand may be used to accurately predict the fines content marking a transition between plastic and nonplastic behavior.
+Needs further testing

-Future work should investigate the potential for relating the threshold fines content to Atterberg limits, and predicting TFC from a sand’s maximum void ratio.
-Additional research could evaluate potential interactions between sand uniformity and the plasticity of the clay, and investigate mixtures with higher Cu sands.
+Future work should investigate the potential (measure directly?
+Or directly test?) for relating the threshold fines content to Atterberg limits, and predicting TFC from a sand’s maximum void ratio.
+Additional research could evaluate potential interactions between sand uniformity and the plasticity of various clay, as well as test mixtures using higher Cu sands.

 Conflict of interest